chipsalliance/Caliptra/github_rules.md

-# Github Rules
+# GitHub Rules

-All Caliptra source code repositories adopt the same set of parameters in their github configuration.
+All Caliptra source code repositories adopt the same set of parameters in their GitHub configuration.

 * Require a pull request before merging
 * Require approvals